Toyota Tacoma vs 4Runner: Stock Comparison & Lifted Off-Road Guide

 Reliability and Repair Considerations

 At first glance, adding a lift kit does not affect the overall reliability of the Tacoma or 4Runner.
-However, the structural changes put added strain on multiple components.
-Steering and suspension parts such as tie rods, ball joints, CV joints, and shocks experience more stress, which can lead to faster wear and the need for more frequent replacement.
+However, the structural changes put added strain on steering and suspension parts such as tie rods, ball joints, and CV joints.

 Insurance and Warranty Impacts